-HOW TO RAISE A CONCERN
+4. HOW TO RAISE A CONCERN

-As a first step, you should normally raise concerns with your immediate line manager.
-The line manager should inform the headteacher of the disclosure and an appropriate course of action will be agreed.
-If this is not a suitable option (for example because the issue may implicate the line manager) the concern should be raised directly with the headteacher.

-If an employee's concern is about the headteacher, this should be raised with the chair of governors.

-Matters should be dealt with internally.
-If you do not feel able to raise them internally, or if they have been raised internally but have not been addressed you can contact the local authority (LA), to seek guidance on how to proceed.

-Concerns are better raised in writing.
-If the concern is expressed in writing you should set out the background and history of the concern, giving names, dates and places (if known) to help establish the truth of the complaint, and the reason why you are particularly concerned about the situation.

-In order to ensure the confidentiality of your expression of concern it is suggested that you send your letter in a sealed envelope addressed to the line manager/headteacher/chair of governors and clearly mark it "Strictly Private and Confidential - To be opened by Addressee Only".
-You need not sign or give your name although, as advised on page 2, in the section titled "Anonymous Allegations" if you do not do so the headteacher / chair of governors may exercise his/her discretion not to investigate an anonymous complaint.

-It is a serious disciplinary offence for any person to seek to prevent a communication of concern reaching the headteacher / chair of governors or to impede any investigation which he/she or anyone on his/her behalf may make.
+- 4.1 As a first step, you should normally raise concerns with your immediate line manager.
+The line manager should inform the Headteacher / CEO of the disclosure and an appropriate course of action will be agreed.
+If this is not a suitable option (for example because the issue may implicate the line manager) the concern should be raised directly with the Headteacher / CEO. - 4.2 If an employee's concern is about the Headteacher, this should be raised with the Chair of LGB.
+If an employee's concern is about the CEO, this should be raised with the Chair of Trustees. - 4.3 Matters should be dealt with internally.
+If you do not feel able to raise them internally, or if they have been raised internally but have not been addressed you can contact the Trust, to seek guidance on how to proceed. - 4.4 Concerns are better raised in writing.
+If the concern is expressed in writing you should set out the background and history of the concern, giving names, dates and places (if known) to help establish the truth of the complaint, and the reason you are particularly concerned about the situation. - 4.5 In order to ensure the confidentiality of your expression of concern it is suggested that you send your letter in a sealed envelope addressed to the line manager/ Headteacher / Chair of LGB / CEO / Chair of Trustees and clearly mark it "Strictly Private and Confidential To be opened by Addressee Only".
+You need not sign or give your name although, as advised on page 2, in the section titled "Anonymous Allegations" if you do not do so the Headteacher / Chair of LGB / CEO may exercise their discretion not to investigate an anonymous complaint. - 4.6 It is a serious disciplinary offence for any person to seek to prevent a communication of concern reaching the Headteacher / Chair of LGB / CEO or to impede any investigation which they or anyone on their behalf may make.

-The earlier you express the concern, the easier it is to act.

-Although you are not expected to prove the truth of an allegation, you will need to demonstrate there are enough grounds for your concern.

-You may invite your trade union or professional association or a third party to raise a matter on your behalf.
+- 4.7 The earlier you express the concern, the easier it is to act. - 4.8 Although you are not expected to prove the truth of an allegation, you will need to demonstrate there are enough grounds for your concern. - 4.9 You may invite your trade union or professional association or a third party to raise a matter on your behalf.